2FA - FAQ for employees

 What is 2FA?

 Two-Factor Authentication, also known as 2FA, is an extra layer of protection for you to use to ensure the security of your Online Services account beyond just your email address and password.
+This could be entering a code sent to you by text, or on an authenticator app.

 Do I have to use it?